IBM-Cloud/vpc-tg-dns-iam/README.md

 This tutorial walks you through creating the account resource groups and IAM access groups to organize independent devops teams to develop and maintain applications.
 Each devop team administers the VPC instances, VSIs, but not the static network infrastructure like the creation of CIDR blocks and subnets.
 The VPCs are connected by Transit Gateways.
 The shared devops team has a service **shared.widgets.com** that is put into the DNS service.

 # TLDR;
+There is an apply.sh shell script that will simply perform all of the steps in the tutorial.
+There is a destroy.sh shell script that destroys all of the resources.

 ```
 git clone https://github.com/powellquiring/vpc-tg-dns-iam